wompking/hattrick/README.md

 3 => ent
 ```

 would print `2`, and then `3`.

-Hopefully this is explanatory enough.
+Writing to the exit of a hat pair works as expected; the value inside the exit simply changes.
+When a value is read from the exit hat without anything being put into the entrance hat, null is produced.